aryzhov/flutter_web_navigation_demo/README.md

 7. We add a listener to `tabController`.
 At the end of the tab change animation, we call `Navigator.pushReplacementNamed` with a page name that corresponds to the newly selected tab, but only if it's not already the current page, which we know from `PageTracker`.

 8. We add a `PageNotFound` widget that gets rendered by `onGenerateRoute` if the URL does not correspond to one of our page names.

+# Running

+To run this project, first follow the [Getting Started](https://github.com/flutter/flutter_web) guide for Flutter Web, then run `webdev serve`.

 # Issues